CACs and CDOs

 What are the certification requirements for a CAC?

-1. Successfully complete assister training through the CMS Marketplace Learning Management System (MLMS).
-There is no additional state-specific training required this year.
+1. Successfully complete assister training through Virginia’s Insurance Marketplace (VIM) Learning Management System (LMS) required this year.

-3. Execute privacy and security agreement with your CDO.
+4. Execute privacy and security agreements with your CDO.

 CACs are not required to register with the Virginia Exchange.
 CDOs will register and provide a list of CACs certified to operate through that organization.